kalxas/rasdaman/doc/main/05_geo-services-guide.rst

       ]

-* ``description_max_no_slices`` - Maximum number of slices (files) to show for preview before starting the actual ingestion.
+* ``description_max_no_slices`` - Maximum number of slices (files) to show for preview before starting the actual data import.

 * ``subset_correction`` (*deprecated* since v9.6) - In some cases the
   resolution is small enough to affect the precision of the transformation from